tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 This advice doesn't, however, work as well for projects you own or projects that you directly contribute to.
 Unfortunately, at this time, I am not sure of a workflow that lets you iterate as freely on changes to an Action when working in this situation.

 If you are planning to set up an Action that seems error-prone, you could try to use a test repository of some sort.
-A test repository may not work well for actions that are tied closely to your real project but may still be useful for getting you started.
+While it may not work well for actions that are tied closely to your real project, it may still be useful for getting you started.

 In situations where you still need to iterate on an Action directly on your real project's main branch, I would guess that the value the workflow will provide will outweigh the minor dent in your commit history, making it worth it.